FrederikTobner/JANUS/book/src/part-02-boot-process/build-system.md

 ## Build System Architecture

-TinyOS uses a modular CMake structure where each component is self-contained:
+TinyOS utilizes a modular CMake structure where each component is self-contained:

 ```
 build system/